 ‘Deafening cacophony of broken records’ as 2023 set to be hottest year on record

-It is virtually certain that 2023 will be the hottest year on record after “a deafening cacophony of broken records”, the World Meteorological Organisation (WMO) has said.
+This year is expected to be the hottest on record after “a deafening cacophony of broken records”, the World Meteorological Organisation has warned.

 Extreme flooding from Cyclone Daniel killed thousands of people in Libya, wildfires in Canada burnt 18.5 million hectares – an area bigger than England and Wales – and severe drought in Uruguay emptied reservoirs and pushed the country close to running out of fresh water.